HallofFamer/KtTalk/README.md

 ```

 As you see, Kotlin is a beautiful language that we can hope to write elegant code as we could in smalltalk.
 This library also provides other extension methods on Boolean, Number and Closure types.
 A full list will be provided below shortly.

+***Note***:
+1. Due to the restriction of non-local return being inline methods only in Kotlin, it will not be possible to return from recursive methods such as *whileTrue* and *whileFalse* on Predicate objects.
+2. Unless an infix method is used, it is necessary to wrap integer values in parentheses when calling extension methods on them.
+This is not an issue with float/double values.